Badly injured Cockapoo needed extensive veterinary treatment after suffering severe injuries

 Matthew Ferguson’s dog Freddie was on the brink of death after being hit by a taxi while trying to cross the road during a walk.

-Only the expertise of veterinary staff at the Vets Now pet emergency hospital in Glasgow kept him alive.
+Only the expertise of veterinary staff at our pet emergency hospital in Glasgow kept him alive.